zerfithel/csnake/README.md

 ### Main function (main.c)

 First inside the `main()` function a new snake is being created with the `new_snake(n)` function which creates a new snake with n-segments and returns it.
 Then it creates a new apple structure using `new_apple(table)` where table is an array of both columns and lines of the map.
 The `place_apple()` function updates the apple structures by 'randomizing' x and y coordinate for apple, then it checks if snake is already at these coordinates with `is_snake_at(Snake *s, int x, int y)` function.
 If this function returns true (snake is there) then it regenerates the apple until it finds an empty place.
 The `place_apple()` function just places the apple by updating the apple structure but it doesnt draw it and thats where `draw_apple(Apple *a)` function comes into, it takes an apple structure and draws and apple at x and y coordinate defined in the apple structure `a`.
 Snake moving mechanism is implemented in `update_snake(Snake *s)` function that will wait for user to click an arrow key and depending on the key it will set an moving direction inside a snake structure (up arrow = moving up, left = moving left etc.).
 Next the `move_snake(Snake *s)` function is called that will read moving direction that was set with `update_snake(Snake *s)` and will either increaseor decrease the `x` or `y` coordinate (depending on the moving direction) of the head.
 Inside a `while` loop it will iterate on all segments and move these to previous location of previous segment that was moved.
 Then `draw_snake(Snake *head)` is called which will iterate with `while` loop on every snake segment and print snake character `O` at x and y saved inside at segment.
 If it reaches an segment where pointer to next segment points to `NULL` then it knows this is last segment and will draw last segment and quit.
 In every loop it also checks by using `is_snake_on_apple(Snake *s, Apple *a)` function to determine if snakes head x and y coordinate is same as apples coordinate and if yes it returns true.
 Inside the main loop it calls the `lengthen_snake(Snake *head)` function to add a new segment at the end of the snake.
+It also checks if snakes head is colliding with other segment or if snake head has hit the border with `is_snake_touching_itself(Snake *head)` and `did_snake_hit_border(Snake *head)` functions.

 ### File explanation